alirezamohammadiii/git_youtube_tutorial/README.md

 This is the first attempt.
-This change happens in GUI.
-This is a secend attempt.
+This change happens in GUI.hello This is a secend attempt.
 This change happens in CLI!